Back to ¡°Memory Booster of Regional Anatomy¡±

 Fig. 6-17.
 Three arteries to foregut, midgut, hindgut.

-The foregut, midgut, and hindgut are fed by the celiac trunk, superior mesenteric artery, and inferior mesenteric artery respectively (Fig. 6-48).
-(In fact, the foregut also includes pharynx and esophagus which are not supplied entirely by the celiac trunk.)
+The foregut, midgut, and hindgut are fed by the celiac trunk, superior mesenteric artery, and inferior mesenteric artery, respectively (Fig. 6-45).
+(Exactly, the foregut also includes pharynx and esophagus which are not supplied by the celiac trunk.)
 After the development, two boundaries between the three guts become the middle of the duodenum (Figs. 6-42,43) and the middle of the transverse colon (Figs. 6-43,44).
-Residual umbilical vesicle is destined to disappear (Fig. 6-24).
+Residual umbilical vesicle in the midgut is destined to disappear (Fig. 6-24).

 Fig. 6-18.
 Mesenteries of foregut.